Back to: ASP.NET Core Tutorials For Beginners and Professionals

 Why Do We Need the Unit of Work in Repository Design Pattern?

 This is where the concept of Unit of Work comes into the picture.
 We will add another layer or intermediate between the Controller and the Generic/Non-Generic Repository to overcome this problem.
 This layer will act as a centralized store for all the repositories.
-This will ensure that, for a unit of transaction that spans across multiple repositories, it should either be complete for all entities or should fail entirely, as all of them will share the same instance of the DbContext.
+This will ensure that a transaction that spans across multiple repositories should either be completed for all entities or fail entirely, as all of them will share the same instance of the DbContext.
 In our example, while adding data for the Employee and Department entities in a single transaction, both will use the same DbContext instance.
 This situation, with the Unit of work, can be represented in the following diagram.

-In the above representation, during a single operation involving Employee and Department entities, both will use the same DbContext instance.
+In the above representation, the operations involving both Employee and Department entities will use the same DbContext instance.

 So, the Unit of Work Pattern groups one or more operations (usually database CRUD operations) into a single transaction and executes them by applying the principle of doing everything or nothing.
-That means if any of the transaction’s operations fail, it will roll back the transaction.
+That means the transaction will be rolled back if any of the operations fail.
 If all the operations are successful, then it will commit the transaction.
-So, it will execute all the database operations as one unit.

 Implementing Unit of Work in Repository Design Pattern

-Implementing a Unit of Work in conjunction with the Repository Pattern in an ASP.NET Core MVC application using Entity Framework Core (EF Core) can significantly streamline the process of managing database transactions and ensuring the consistency of your data.
-Here’s a step-by-step example of how to implement this pattern:
+Implementing the Unit of Work with the Repository Pattern in ASP.NET Core MVC Applications using Entity Framework Core (EF Core) can significantly streamline the process of managing database transactions and ensuring the consistency of your data.
+Here’s a step-by-step process of how to implement Unit of Work pattern:

 Creating Domain Entities: